pletcher/scs-2024_write-what-you-know/write-what-you-know.md

         <li>a title tag inserted by the transcriber of a physical document as an interpretation of what he/she sees (but it may not be true), and</li>
         <li>the same tag used by an author to declare that his/her digital text is in fact a title.</li>
     </ol>
-    Schmidt 2014: ¶¶ 12–13, citing Renear 2000.
+    <p>Schmidt 2014: ¶¶ 12–13, citing Renear 2000.</p>
 </div>

 <aside class="notes">
 Alan Renear, quoted by Schmidt, sums up the problem as one of "mood": depending on the author's disposition, a "title" tag can represent the ultimately affective and aesthetic interpretation of a document or --- perhaps better --- the element's function within some kind of abstract document.

 With TEI, we often think we're doing the latter when really we're doing the former.
 </aside>

 ---